-See Inside this Herne Bay Hideaway with the Perfect Balance of Form and Function
+See Inside this Herne Bay Hideaway

 Lloyd Hartley Architects was asked to transform an existing 1960s home, creating an open plan kitchen and living area that would work for a young family.
 The existing house was functional, but felt closed off and failed to make the most of a fantastic view out over the water in Cox’s Bay.
 With good bones and plenty of light, there was real potential to create a beautiful, yet practical family space.